Frequently Asked Questions

 How high will the drone fly?

-By FAA regulations, 400 feet is the maximum altitude that commercial drone operators are legally allowed to fly.
+According to FAA regulations, 400 feet is the maximum altitude that commercial drone operators are legally allowed to fly.
 However, waivers can be obtained from the FAA for various reasons.
 These waivers do take time to obtain, so please be patient if a waiver is sought for your particular needs.
 Also, drones can not be flown away from line of sight.
 This means that the operator or visual observer must be able to maintain sight of the drone at all times.

 What are your fees?